Girth galls on horses – ouch!

 - Evaluate your tack.

-- Make the area friction free with a goopy ointment and a girth cover.
+- Make the area friction-free with a friction blocking stick or goopy ointment, and a girth cover.

 Girths come in many varieties with lots of options for fit!

 If the gall is in the girth area, see if you can find another girth option, perhaps a cut-away style is better.
 You can also use girth covers if you like to prevent sores.

 - A word or two about girth covers.
 I use a sleek nylon girth cover every single day along with a thick coating of ointment on the spot where my horse had a gall years ago.
 Hence the laundry.
 I also use wonderful sheepskin girth covers.
 These are trickier to clean, but well worth it.